 Berson has been at South Carolina from the beginning.
 He was hired to move the program to varsity status in 1978, and he quickly put Carolina on the map.
 He has gone on to mold the Gamecocks into consistent winners that compete for championships.

-Before coming to Carolina in 1978, Berson went 11-5-0 in one season at The Citadel, making his overall record 450-187-61, a winning percentage of 68.8 percent.
-In 2006, Berson became one of five active (at that time) Division I coaches and the 10th all-time to reach the 400-victory milestone when his Gamecocks defeated UAB, 2-0, in a televised contest at Stone Stadium.
-Berson now has a 439-182-61 record at South Carolina.
+Before coming to Carolina in 1978, Berson went 11-5-0 in one season at The Citadel, putting his overall record coming into 2015 at 483-223-70, a .668 winning percentage.
+In 2006, Berson became the 10th Division I coach all-time to reach the 400-victory milestone when his Gamecocks defeated UAB, 2-0, in a televised contest at Stone Stadium.
+Berson enters 2016 with a 472-218-70 record at South Carolina.

-Berson has made his mark on the college soccer world by taking the Gamecocks to 20 NCAA Tournaments.
-The Gamecocks have advanced to at least the second round 11 times and have four quarterfinal and two semifinal appearances.
+Berson has made his mark on the college soccer world by taking the Gamecocks to 22 NCAA Tournaments.
+The Gamecocks have advanced to at least the second round 13 times and have four quarterfinal and two semifinal appearances.
 In 1993, the Gamecocks advanced to the NCAA Championship game.

 Though Carolina has been independent during the majority of the program's tenure, the Gamecocks have captured four conference titles under Berson's leadership.
 Carolina won the 1993 Metro Conference Championship in one of its two years competing in the conference.
 The Gamecocks joined Conference USA in 2005 and promptly claimed the league's tournament championship and automatic berth to the NCAA Tournament, while Carolina also won the C-USA Championship Tournament in 2010 and collected the regular season championship in 2011.

 South Carolina won the 2010 Conference USA Tournament Championship, earning the No. 7 national seed in the NCAA Tournament en route to a first-round bye.
 The home field advantage propelled the Gamecocks to a 1-0 win over Duke during the second round, advancing the squad to the Round of 16.
 South Carolina concluded the season ranked No. 12 in the final NSCAA Top 25 Poll, while the team also earned the NSCAA's top team academic award.
 Blake Brettschneider earned Conference USA's Co-MVP and Co-Offensive MVP awards with his stellar play.

 Berson led Carolina to a 113-39-12 mark (.726) in the 1990s, which rated the Gamecocks as one of the winningest programs in NCAA Division I soccer.
 In 1998, Berson earned the inaugural Independent Coach of the Year award after leading Carolina to the best record of all Independent schools.